Understanding the Fixed Fees on Your Gas Bill and Finding Actionable Ways to Lower Your Total Energy Costs

 Frequently Asked Questions About Columbia Gas of Ohio Charges

-Why is my Columbia Gas delivery charge higher than my gas usage?
+Why is my Columbia gas delivery charge higher than my gas usage?

-What is the Standard Choice Offer (SCO)?
+What is the Columbia gas Standard Choice Offer (SCO)?

-Is there a way to get help if I can’t afford my Columbia Gas bill?
+Is there a way to get help if I can’t afford my Columbia gas bill?

 How often do Columbia Gas of Ohio rates change?